A Generalized Blakers-Massey Theorem: The Blakers-Massey Theorem

 \begin{proof} One has $A\vee B\to A\times B=(a:\term \to A)\pp (b:\term \to B)$.
 The fiber $(a\pp b)^{-1}(x,y)$ is the join of the fibers $a^{-1}(x)$ and $b^{-1}(y)$ by Example \ref{example-po}(4).
 The result follows, since $a^{-1}(x)=A(x,a)$ and $b^{-1}(y)=B(y,b)$. \end{proof}

-Finally, we now rederive the weak cellular inequality of Chacholski, Scherer and Werndli \cite{ChachSchererWerndli} in the case of a pushout.
+Finally, we now rederive the weak cellular inequality of Chach{\'o}lski, Scherer and Werndli \cite{ChachSchererWerndli} in the case of a pushout.
 For a pointed space $(A,a)$ we denote the \emph{set} of spaces $A(x,a)$ for $x\in A$ by $\cP(A,a)$.

 \begin{thm} In the category of spaces, the cartesian gap map of a pushout

 belongs to the modality generated by the set of maps $S\join T\to \term$ for $S\in \cP(f^{-1}f(z),z)$, $T\in \cP(g^{-1}g(z),z)$ and $z\in Z$. \end{thm}